7th Battalion, The Rifles: Army 2020

 In 2013, a restructuring the Army was announced, Army 2020, which would help the army become more deployable and quicker-reacting.
 Part of this reform was the redesignation of Support Command, with its subordinate divisions disbanding and most brigades being disbanded.
 145th Bde merged with 11th Light Brigade in Lisburn, and 2nd (South East) Brigade at Folkestone to form the 11th Infantry Brigade and Headquarters South East at Aldershot Garrison forming the new regional HQ.
-Under this reform the 7 RIFLES joined 38th (Irish) Brigade and was paired with 2 RIFLES based in Lisburn, Northern Ireland.
+Under this reform, the 7 RIFLES joined 38th (Irish) Brigade and was paired with 2 RIFLES based in Lisburn, Northern Ireland.

-Under this reorganisation, the battalion itself was reorganised with the following changes occurring: Aylesbury Platoon, A Coy disbanded, and the company consolidated in Abingdon-on-Thames.
-E Coy converted and redesignated as No. 678 (The Rifles) Squadron, Army Air Corps with Marlow Platoon becoming Marlow Troop, 871 Postal & Courier Squadron RLC.
+Under this reorganisation, the battalion itself was reorganised with the following changes occurring: High Wycombe Platoon, A Coy was disbanded, and the company consolidated in Abingdon-on-Thames.
+E Coy was converted and redesignated as No. 678 (The Rifles) Squadron, Army Air Corps with Marlow Platoon becoming Marlow Troop, 871 Postal & Courier Squadron RLC.
 F & G Companies remained unchanged.
 In addition, all company subtitles were removed.